Paouky/paouky-docs/docs/technical/blockchain-and-consensus/cuckoo-cycle.md

 basis of Grin's proof-of-work.
 We'll then move on to Grin-specific details, which will outline the other systems that combine with Cuckoo Cycle to form the entirety of mining in Grin.

-Please note that Grin is currently under active development, and any and all of this is subject to (and will) change before a general release.

 ## Graphs and Cuckoo Cycle

 Grin's basic Proof-of-Work algorithm is called Cuckoo Cycle, which is specifically designed to be resistant to Bitcoin style hardware arms-races.
-It is primarily a memory bound algorithm, which, (at least in theory,) means that solution time is bound by memory bandwidth rather than raw processor or GPU speed.
+It is primarily a memory bound algorithm, which (at least in theory) means that solution time is bound by memory bandwidth rather than raw processor or GPU speed.
 As such, mining Cuckoo Cycle solutions should be viable on most commodity hardware, and require far less energy than most other GPU, CPU or ASIC-bound proof of work algorithms.